Sharing is caring!

 Once the first crop goes to harvest, you can immediately replant that space with either more of the same crop or something new, such as a different vegetable entirely.
 It depends on what your preferences are.

 You can also mix the types of plants you’re growing so that some are providing food sooner than others.
+Succession planting doesn’t have to be the same crop.

 So for instance you might grow some peas that will harvest quickly, and also grow broccoli to harvest later in the season.